Amenable groups with a locally invariant order are locally indicable: Proof of

 Therefore, for every $n \in \Z^+$, we have

 Since $x \succ e$, this contradicts the fact that $\prec$ is recurrent. \end{proof}

 \begin{proof}[{\bf Proof of \cref{RESTONILPISBI}}] Assume, for the moment, that $H$ is countable.
-Then \Cref{RestrictAmenIsRecur} provides us with a left-invariant total order~$\ll$ on~$G$, such that the restriction of~$\ll$ to~$H$ is recurrent. \cref{NilpRecur->Bi} tells us that the restriction to~$H$ must be bi-invariant, as desired.
+Then, since $H$ is amenable (see \cref{LocNilpIsAmen}), \Cref{RestrictAmenIsRecur} provides us with a left-invariant total order~$\ll$ on~$G$, such that the restriction of~$\ll$ to~$H$ is recurrent. \cref{NilpRecur->Bi} tells us that the restriction to~$H$ must be bi-invariant, as desired.

 Now consider the general case. \begin{itemize} \item Let $\LO(G)$ be the set of left-invariant total orders on~$G$. \item For each subgroup~$K$ of~$H$, let

 \item Let $\mathcal{C}$ be the collection of countable subgroups of~$H$. \end{itemize} For $K_1,\ldots,K_n \in \mathcal{C}$, the subgroup $\langle K_1,\ldots,K_n \rangle$ is countable, so the first paragraph of the proof implies that